thelikes/blog/posts/how_to_dinvoke.md

 ![](assets/2021-09-09_20-10.png)

-Note, dropping DInvoke code base into the runner project and compiling without modification to the code does not pass disk analysis.
+Note, dropping DInvoke code base into the runner project and compiling without modification to the code [does not pass](https://github.com/rasta-mouse/ThreatCheck) Defender disk analysis.

 ![](assets/2021-09-09_20-28.png)